Macular Degeneration Treatment in Livingston and Morristown, NJ

 The treatment of neovascular or “wet” age-related macular degeneration (AMD) has evolved significantly in the past several years.
 Anti-angiogenic therapy is now considered the treatment of choice for patients with wet AMD.
 Scientists have identified a protein known as vascular endothelial growth factor (VEGF) that is found in unusually high concentrations in the eyes of patients with wet AMD.
 VEGF is “angiogenic” in nature, as it is believed to be a major factor in the development of the abnormal blood vessel and scar tissue network that may be observed under the retina in patients with neovascular AMD.
 Drugs such as Lucentis, Eylea, and Avastin, are injected directly into the eye, and are effective in reducing the concentrations of VEGF within the eye.
 These formulations are “anti-angiogenic,” in that they foster regression of abnormal blood vessel and scar tissue growth under the retina thus minimizing the swelling and bleeding that causes vision loss.
 Stabilization of wet AMD and even improvement of vision are hopeful benefits of anti-angiogenic therapy.

-Dr. Kanter will review with you the differences between the various drugs to allow you to make an informed decision about your treatment for macular degeneration.
+Our doctors will review with you the differences between the various drugs to allow you to make an informed decision about your treatment for macular degeneration.
 Retina Vitreous Consultants is an active participant in national and international clinical research trials investigating the efficacy of many of these drugs in the treatment of neovascular AMD.
-There is particular excitement in the scientific community about potential new agents such as brolucizumab and implantable intraocular drug reservoirs in achieving equivalent vision gains to Lucentis and Eylea while extending the usual interval between successive treatments in patients with AMD.
+There is particular excitement in the scientific community about potential new agents and interventions such as Faricimab and Genentech’s Port Delivery System, an implantable intraocular drug reservoir, that have been shown to achieve equivalent vision gains to monthly Lucentis, while extending the usual interval between successive treatments in patients with AMD.
 Stem cell therapy, gene therapy, and combination therapies involving various established modalities are being investigated in clinical research with the eventual hope of reducing the risk of vision loss.